hyperspy/hyperspy/doc/user_guide/mva.rst

 This option is the simplest because everything is stored in the same file and it does not require any extra command to recover the result of machine learning analysis when loading a file.
-However, it only supports storing one decomposition and one BSS result, which may not be enough for your purposes.
+However, currently it only supports storing one decomposition and one BSS result, which may not be enough for your purposes.

 Saving to an external files